edwardkarak/deskcalc/README.md

 # deskcalc
 Multi-function scientific calculator application for Android.
+Worked on this project when I was in high school.

 * Trigonometric functions and their inverses